dafu-wu/dictalchemy/docs/source/index.rst

 ..
 Note::
   New in v 0.1.2.1

 The argument `method` is used to determine which method asdict should call when following relations.
 If `method` is set in the follow arguments that method will be used instead.
-See the HAL example in :meth:`dictalchemy.utils.asdict`.
+See the HAL example in :meth:`zmdictalchemy.utils.asdict`.

 Using fromdict()
 ----------------